Why is lower back pain so common?

 Increasingly, experts are realizing that the psychological and social aspects also play a role.
 You may well have experienced back pain when you were stressed out at work.
 Or when the kids started playing up.

 Whatever the cause, one thing is clear.
 Stopping all forms of movement is not the answer.
 In fact, the complete opposite is true.
 In most cases, exercise and movement are a great way to counteract the problem.
+Most importantly, visiting a pain clinic for treatment is the way to go.

 A new way of looking at treating the back